nullobject/mache/README.md

 [![Build Status](https://travis-ci.org/nullobject/mache.svg?branch=master)](https://travis-ci.org/nullobject/mache)

-Mâché (pronounced "mash-ay") helps you to write cleaner and more expressive acceptance tests for your web applications using page objects.
+Mâché (pronounced "mash-ay") is a tool that helps you to write cleaner and more expressive acceptance tests for your Ruby web applications using page objects.

 ## What is a page object?

-A [page object](https://martinfowler.com/bliki/PageObject.html) is a data structure which provides an interface to your web application for the purposes of test automation.
+A [page object](https://martinfowler.com/bliki/PageObject.html) is a data structure that provides an interface to your web application for the purposes of test automation.
 For example, it could represent a single HTML page, or perhaps even a fragment of HTML on a page.